GetStream/stream-website-assignment/README.md

 ## Deliverable

-- A public repository we can pull and run `yarn; yarn start` to be able to view the project
+- A code repository we can pull and run `yarn; yarn start` on to be able to view the project
+- The repository can be public, or a private github one shared with `jaapbakker88`, `tatianainama` and `rbp`

 ## Deadline